BGCX067/faculaframework2-git/README.md

 Facula PHP Framwork
 ==================================

-Facula is a A highly extensible experimental non-full-stack framework written in PHP.
+Facula is a highly extensible experimental non-full-stack framework written in PHP.

 It aim to provide a stable interface for the ground floor to make your application can be fit to various environments without changing existing code.